-Open the IP Codec Set form for the codec set specified in the IP Network Region form in Section 5.3 by typing change ip-codec set n where n is the chosen value of the configuration for the SIP Trunk.
+Open the IP Codec Set form for the codec set specified in the IP Network Region form in Section 5.3 by typing change ip-codec set n where n is the chosen value of the configuration for the SIP trunk.
 Enter the list of audio codec's eligible to be used in order of preference.
-For the interoperability test the codecs supported by Colt were configured, namely G.711A, G.729A and G.726A-32K.
+For the interoperability test the codecs supported by DIDWW were configured, namely G.729, G.711A and G.711MU.

 In addition to the codec's, the Media Encryption is defined here.
-A typical value would be 1-srtp-aescm128-hmac80, but during testing a value of none was used as RTP was used for the compliance testing.
+For the compliance test, a value of srtp-aescm128-hmac80 was used.